 Appeal

-The BCOP-DP begins with the identification of a need for documentation of a BCOP or the revision or elimination of an existing BCOP.
+The BCOP-DP begins with the identification of a need for documentation of a BCOP or the revision or retirement of an existing BCOP.
 This need is usually determined by a change in technology, a change in the operational environment of the Internet, or the result of the experience of the implementation of an existing BCOP.

-Any member of the NANOG community can make an appeal, this is typically but not always, the BCOPs shepherd
+Any member of the NANOG community can make an Appeal, this is typically but not always, the BCOPs shepherd.
+Community members who submit a BCOP Appeal are not however required to work on that BCOP further.

-Appeals take the form of a question (e.g. What is the BCOP for time synchronization in metro-Ethernet networks?) submitted to the NANOG community on the bcop@nanog.org mailing list following a simple template (TBD).
+New Appeals take the form of a question (e.g. What is the BCOP for time synchronization in metro-Ethernet networks?) submitted to the NANOG community on the bcop@nanog.org mailing list following the BCOP Appeal template.

+Update Appeals take the form of a problem statement and are similarly submitted, using the BCOP Update template.
+One possible result of an Update Appeal is retirement of the BCOP in question.

 Appeals are then discussed on the bcop@nanog.org mailing list and sometimes at NANOG meetings.

+A public repository of open BCOP Appeals will be maintained to facilitate their development after being submitted.

 Draft BCOP